 INTRATE Function

-It calculates the interest rate for a ‘fully invested’ security redeemed at the time of maturity.
+One of the Excel Financial Functions that calculates the interest rate for a ‘fully invested’ security redeemed at maturity.

 What is the INTRATE Function?

-The INTRATE function in Excel calculates the interest rate for a ‘fully invested’ security redeemed at maturity.
+The INTRATE function is one of the Excel Financial Functions that calculates the interest rate for a ‘fully invested’ security redeemed at maturity.

 Unlike other securities, a fully invested alternative does not pay periodic interest before maturity.
-A zero coupon bond could be one of the examples of a fully supported bond wherein the investor receives the interest income only after the security redemption.
+A zero coupon bond could be one example of a fully supported bond in which the investor receives the interest income only after the security redemption.

 The interest income is the difference between the price at which the bond was purchased and the price at which the bond will be redeemed after maturity.